 On-Campus Interviews: No-Show Policy

-- If you cannot make an interview because of illness or some unforeseen circumstance, you must inform the CDC (leave a phone message at 508-831-5260) by 8:30 a.m. on the day of your scheduled interview or it will be considered a No-Show.
+- If you cannot make an interview because of illness or some unforeseen circumstance, you must inform the CDC as soon as possible prior to your interview time (by phone at 508-831-5260 or by email at email@example.com) or it will be considered a No-Show.

 - If you No-Show for an interview, you must send a letter of apology to the company recruiter with a request for a phone or on-site interview at their convenience.
-This letter is mandatory and a copy must be submitted to the Executive Director of the CDC.
+This letter is mandatory and a copy must be submitted to firstname.lastname@example.org.
 You will be placed on probation from On-Campus Interviews for the next two recruiting weeks.
 This means you will not be able to interview with any companies for that period of time.
 There are no exceptions.
-If a student fails to show up for an interview a second time, you must meet with the CDC Executive Director and your interviewing privileges may be taken away.
+If a student fails to show up for an interview a second time, you must meet with the appropriate member of the CDC Leadership Team and your interviewing privileges may be taken away.